mstruebing/waitz/README.md

 # Crates.io

-`cargo install wait-for`
+`cargo install waitz`

 # Raw

-Clone the repo and run `cargo build --release` and you should find the binary as `./target/release/wait-for`.
+Clone the repository and run `cargo build --release` and you should find the binary in `./target/release/waitz`.

 # Contribution